-Shawn Cormier of Moncton, New Brunswick, shares this quintessentially Canadian winter shot!
+Shawn Cormier of Moncton, New Brunswick, shares this quintessentially Canadian image.

 Windswept on Lake Huron

-Dale Matthies of Goderich, Ontario, snapped this frosty pic last winter along the Goderich Beach shoreline.
+Dale Matthies of Goderich, Ontario, snapped this frosty pic along the shoreline last winter.

-You can see more of Dale’s stunning snaps in this roundup of Canada’s best black-and-white photography.
+You can see more of Dale’s stunning snaps in this showcase of beautiful Canadian birds.